Charlotte Amalie Introduction Walking Tour (Self Guided), Charlotte Amalie

 1) Fort Christian (must see)

-Originally constructed to safeguard the interests of the Dano-Norwegian and Danish authorities, Fort Christian has weathered the test of time and now serves a different purpose as it houses the Saint Thomas Museum.
-The museum showcases artifacts and art from the Dano-Norwegian period, offering visitors a glimpse into the rich history and cultural heritage of the region.
+Originally constructed to safeguard the interests of the Dano-Norwegian and Danish authorities, Fort Christian has weathered the test of time and today stands as a testament to the region's historical richness.

 The basic structure of Fort Christian comprised stone curtain walls and diamond-shaped stone bastions at the corners, with ravelins enhancing the north, east, and west sides in the past.
 A circular stone tower once stood proudly in the center of the fort, but it was dismantled in the 19th century, making way for the current Gothic Revival structure.